Mike Stog is a Washington D.C. / Baltimore based advertising and commercial photographer, director and producer.

-With a flair for engaging the environment wherever he stands and looking for stories to share- Stog finds himself working on assignments all over the world.
-Various assignments include fortune 500 companies, non-profits to select clients and agencies including the USA Olympic Bobsled/Skeleton Team, Chevrolet, GMC, United State Air Force, Nemetcheck North America, HGTV Canada, S.A.F.E (NFL Security), Trex Co., Kennametal and various governmental agencies such as the Department of Homeland Security.
+Mike has been sought out by a variety of advertising & marketing agencies, fortune 500 companies and non-profits.
+Some of which include the USA Olympic Bobsled/Skeleton Team, United States Coast Guard, United States Marine Corps. , Chevrolet, GMC, United State Air Force, Nemetcheck North America, HGTV Canada, S.A.F.E (NFL Security), Trex Co., Kennametal and various governmental agencies such as the Department of Homeland Security.

 “As a advertising and portrait photographer, I think one of the reasons I became an enthusiast in the first place is because I found such an enormous level of fulfillment within the process of capturing ones face.
-The textures, expressions and the stories that exist behind ones face really captivates me like no other.
-I remember when I first started I would walk around the various cities that I happened to be in and with a light or two- I would ask random strangers if I could photograph them in return for my giving them a copy.
-It was such a great introduction into how to interact with people, expect the unexpected and really be solution focused from the get-go" said Stog.
+The textures, expressions and stories that exist behind ones face really captivate me like no other.
+When I first started, I remember walking around the various cities that I happened to be in and with a light or two, I would ask random strangers if I could photograph thier portrait in exchange for my giving them a copy.
+It was such a great introduction into how to interact with people, expect the unexpected and really be solution-focused from the beginning" said Stog.